 My Grandchildren love to go to school every day.
 The both talk non stop about their teachers and class.
 It is important that kids not only learn but are happy learning.
 Leep it up )

 Tynes Elementary School is a public middle school in Middleburg.
-The principal of Tynes Elementary School is MS. LAURA FOGARTY, whose e-mail is ksfogarty@OneClay.net.
+The principal of Tynes Elementary School is MS. LAURA FOGARTY, who can be contacted at ksfogarty@OneClay.net.
 856 students attend Tynes Elementary School and are mostly White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-5% of the Tynes Elementary School students are "limited in English proficiency."
-37% of the 856 students here are paying reduced lunch prices.
-The ratio of students to teachers at Tynes Elementary School is 13:1.
+5% of the Tynes Elementary School students have "limited English proficiency."
+37% of the 856 students here get reduced lunch prices.
+The student to teacher ratio at Tynes Elementary School is 13:1.
 Oakleaf Junior High School is one of the nearest middle schools.

 - Computer arts